Sophos Review: Quick Expert Summary

 - Privacy advisor — Displays apps that can access personal information.

-The Android app’s user interface is intuitive, but it’s not as user-friendly as some other mobile antivirus apps, including Norton Mobile Security.
+The Android app’s user interface is intuitive, but it’s not as user-friendly as some other Android mobile antivirus apps, including Norton Mobile Security.
 While testing Sophos’s Android app, it took me a couple of minutes to find all of the features and figure out what some of them are supposed to do.
 But once I got familiar with the tools, I found them pretty easy to use.

 But the iOS app does still offer a decent range of internet security features, including: